elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> This pattern should get utilized when your application has many objects that consume the same data or when memory storage costs are high.
+      <strong>Interview Response:</strong> We should use this pattern when our application has many objects that consume the same data or when memory storage costs are high.
 JavaScript uses this pattern to distribute a list of immutable strings throughout the program.<br/><br/>
       This pattern most commonly gets found in network programs or word processors, and it can be used in internet browsers to prevent the same images from loading.
 The flyweight pattern enables image caching.
-As a result, only new images are loaded from the Web when a web page loads, while existing ones get retrieved from the cache.
+As a result, only new images are loaded from the Web when a web page loads, while existing ones get extracted from the cache.
     </div>

 <br />